fortinet-fortisoar/solution-pack-sunburst-attack/README.md

 ### Introduction

-*Sunburst Attack* solution pack is designed to provide a set of investigation playbooks to hunt of indicators related to the Sunburst Attack.
+**Sunburst Attack Solution Pack** is designed to provide a set of investigation playbooks to hunt the indicators related to the Sunburst Attack.

 Download IOC's from CSV file and Create Indicators in FortiSOAR™.
-Hunt the Sunburst Indicators using the Fortinet FortiEDR and Splunk.
+Hunt the Sunburst Indicators using Fortinet's FortiEDR and Splunk.

-Configure the Fortinet FortiEDR and Splunk connector and then trigger the 'Sunburst IOC Hunt' playbook on 'Hunt - Sunburst Attack' hunt record to Hunt Sunburst Indicators.
+Configure the Fortinet FortiEDR and Splunk connector and then trigger the **Sunburst IOC Hunt** playbook on **Hunt - Sunburst Attack** hunt record to Hunt Sunburst Indicators.

 Refer to Simulation Scenario - "Sunburst Attack IOC Hunt" to experience the use case without any connector configuration.

 ### Usage

+Refer to [Simulate Scenario documentation](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to understand how to Simulate and Reset scenarios.

 This Solution Pack ships with the following simulation scenarios.
-[Refer](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to Simulate Scenario documentation to understand how to Simulate and Reset Scenario.

 #### 1. Scenario - Sunburst Attack IOC Hunt

-The scenario generates a demo hunt record 'Hunt - Sunburst Attack'.
+The scenario generates a demo hunt record **Hunt - Sunburst Attack**.

-Goto generated hunt record and observe the following:

-- Hunt Time Range i.e Hunt Start Date and Hunt End Date to download the IOC from the specified URL.
+Navigate to the generated hunt record and observe that the Hunt Time Range i.e Hunt Start Date and Hunt End Date to download the IOC from the specified URL.

-**Sunburst IOC Hunt** : Launch "Sunburst IOC Hun" Playbook and observe various investigation activities such as
+**Sunburst IOC Hunt** : Launch **Sunburst IOC Hun** Playbook and observe various investigation activities such as

-- Download IOCs from CSV file.
+- Downloading IOCs from CSV file.
-- Created Indicator.
+- Creating Indicators.
-- Hunt Sunburst Indicators.
+- Hunting Sunburst Indicators.
-- Created 'Sunburst' type Alert.
+- Creating 'Sunburst' type Alert.

 ## Prerequisites